-The Representation of the Feminine in the World, in Language, and in Text – International Women’s Day 2026
+The Representation of the Feminine in Perception and in Text – International Women’s Day 2026

 First, let me say something extremely uncontroversial: Happy Women's Day, everyone!
 Cheers to the right to be equal human beings, to be human first and gender last.
 That should be uncontroversial, surely.
 But I've come to understand that what Women's Day represents, what we mean when we use the words connected to this day, varies from person to person.
 And when we disagree, we often start off on the wrong foot.
 So let's begin the right way: